PrivacyLast updated · June 2026

 Everything you enter into Safra (trips, expenses, budgets, receipts, documents, travel companions) is stored in a database on your device.
 Only on your device.

 Safra includes an optional backup feature.
 It is turned off by default.
 On iOS, your data is backed up to your personal iCloud account.
-On Android, it is backed up to your personal Google Drive AppData folder.
+On other platforms, it is backed up to your personal Google Drive AppData folder.
 In both cases:

 • Your data is sent to your personal cloud account, not ours

-• Apple or Google handles the storage, and we have no access to it
+• Apple and Google handle the storage, and we have no access to it

 • You can turn it off or delete the backup at any time from your device settings